DevExpress-Examples/winforms-ribbon-merge-mdi/Readme.md

 # WinForms Ribbon - MDI Ribbon merge

 This example demonstrates automatic menu merging for MDI applications.
-The main and child MDI forms contain Ribbon UI.
+The main and child MDI forms contain a Ribbon UI.
 The child form's `RibbonControl` is merged into the main form's RibbonControl when the child form is maximized.

 ![](https://raw.githubusercontent.com/DevExpress-Examples/how-to-merge-ribbon-controls-e1917/13.1.4%2B/media/winforms-ribbon-merge-mdi.png)